Alexander Lukashenko: Controversial statements

 On 4 March 2012, two days after EU leaders (including openly gay German Foreign Minister Guido Westerwelle) had called for new measures to pressure Lukashenko over alleged human rights abuses in Belarus at a summit in Brussels, Lukashenko provoked diplomatic rebuke from Germany after commenting that it was "better to be a dictator than gay" in response to Westerwelle having referred to him as "Europe's last dictator" during the meeting.

 After some of the initial candidates for the 2020 Belarusian presidential election were imprisoned, three women involved with the candidates, led by Sviatlana Tsikhanouskaya emerged as leading opposition against him and contested the results of the election.
 Lukashenko has spoken dismissively about the role of women in Belarusian society, saying that "society is not mature enough to vote for a woman" and, referring specifically to Tsikanouskaya, that "she just cooked a tasty cutlet, maybe fed the children, and the cutlet smelled nice [...]
 And now there's supposed to be a debate about some issues" and that the burden of the presidency would cause her to "collapse, poor thing".

 In July 2021, Lukashenko was accused of making antisemitic comments during his Independence Day speech to the armed forces; saying "the Jews managed to force the world to remember the Holocaust.
 The entire world grovels before them and gives in to them.
 They are afraid to say a single word out of place" and adding "We are tolerant and likeable.
 We left things alone until it got to the point where others started attacking us and the memory of our efforts."
 The Israeli government said the comments were "unacceptable" and summoned the chargé d'affaires at the Belarus embassy in Israel.

+In June 2026, in an interview with Al Arabiya, Lukashenko described the Gaza war as a "holocaust" and referenced a "Jewish lobby" that "got the United States involved" in the Iran war.
+The statements were condemned by Israeli officials as "revival of vile, outdated antisemitic conspiracies" and "deeply disturbing".